digitallinguistics/app/.github/CONTRIBUTING.md

 * Each page and component should be an instance of the `View` class.

 * Pages and components should never insert themselves into the DOM; this is the job of their controller.
 The `render()` method of each View instance should update the `el` property of the instance with the new DOM element, and return that element.
+It should also store a reference to the view on `el.view`.

 * Each page or component should return a single root element.
 Pages must always return a `<main id=main class=main data-page={page}>` element.